stellafai/practicelibrary/src/pages/practice/impact-mapping.md

   For the shortened variation:

-  * 2-4 hours of prep to establish a goal or problem statement *before* the session.
-This is important, or your session will go sideways!
+  * **2-4 hours prep**: Define the goal or problem statement ahead of the session to avoid losing focus.

-  * optionally - 2 hours before the session to create an outline of the Impact Map based on your current understanding, as a way to introduce the subject to participants

-  * ~4 Hours to facilitate the session, not including breaks

-  * Facilitate in small sessions @ around 60-90 minutes each
+  * **Optional 2 hours**: Create a draft impact map for initial discussions.

+  * **4-hour session**: Facilitate the workshop in 60-90 minute segments, either in one day or spread across multiple days.

   * Session can be done on different days

-  *For the executive level session format, see the Impact Mapping book in the links section below.*
+  * For the executive level session format, see the Impact Mapping book in the links section below.

   ### Difficulty